 If an employee chooses to share their diagnosis with you, you can play a huge factor in whether it is an easy transition or a hard one.
-By offering assistance when appropriate, you may be able to alleviate some of the burden that comes along with their diagnosis.
+By offering assistance, you may be able to alleviate some of the burden that comes along with their diagnosis.

 It’s important to explain the various types of leave available to your employees such as the Family and Medical Leave Act (FMLA) External Site.
-Other employees may request to work part-time or from home on occasion.
+Other employees may request to work part-time or work from home as needed.

 Some employees may ask to be moved closer to the bathroom, printer, or request a closer parking spot to avoid longer walks.

 Designating a point of contact for the employee while they are taking time away is helpful.
 This can offer relief from information overload and keep the employee up to date on work they may have missed.

 Takeaway: Employees may look to you as their source of knowledge for navigating their cancer diagnosis in the office.
 These tools will help set expectations in the office for you and your employee.

 If you want to learn more about how to handle cancer in the workplace, you can visit the American Cancer Society’s website at Cancer.org External Site or download their employer tip sheet External Site.